decaprime/VRising-Modding/user/gloomrot_mods.md

 >
 > These are still considered in testing, **use at your own risk**

-- [BepInEx Experimental 0.668.001](https://github.com/decaprime/VRising-Modding/releases/tag/0.668.001) - **Needs vcredist, probably not gonna work on shared host provider**, also needs more testing around linux
+- [BepInEx Experimental 1.668.2](https://github.com/decaprime/VRising-Modding/releases/tag/1.668.2) - 5/31 - now should work without vcredist, tested on linux, requires .net 6.0. ~~**Needs vcredist, probably not gonna work on shared host provider**~~

 #### Client
 - [ModernCamera 1.5.3-pre](https://github.com/v-rising/ModernCamera/releases/tag/ModernCamera-v1.5.3-pre) - latest as of 5/27